HeroicKatora/rustc-pathogen/README.md

 first command sequence at some point–and then shows a plot with matplotlib and pyplot (you'll obviously need them installed).

+A sample of `time.log` is included so you don't have to to run the build manually to see the graphs.

 ```
 ./create.sh | tee time.log
 ./mem.sh < time.log | ./plot.sh